Trevor H. Kaye, MD

 My family and interests:

-I have four sons: Greg, Spencer, Dylan and Ian.
-They range in age from 38 through 19.
-They are all terrific guys and I am really proud of each of them.
+We have a blended family with 6 children: Greg, Kellen, Spencer, Julia, Dylan and Audrey.
+They range in age from 44 through 26.
+Five are married.
+They are all terrific and I am really proud of each of them.
 I consider myself truly blessed and very fortunate to be their dad.
-I just became a grandfather for the second time.
-So an exciting time for all.
-My grandsons, Jonah and Levi, live in San Francisco.
+My significant other, who holds it all together, is Abbie.
+Three of our grandchildren, Jonah, Levi and Talia, live in San Francisco, our fourth, Benjamin, is an infant and lives in Boston.
+There is one more on the way and due in March 2027.
 I'm also very grateful to have my two siblings and their families living in this area.
 They are a tremendous source of support.
 My father at age almost 92 passed away peacefully in his own bed, in his own home with dignity on July 31, 2014.
 In January 2010, after 64 years, he finally stopped practicing medicine as a general practitioner after he had a mild stroke.
-He was a tremendous role model and will be missed.
+He was a significant role model and is missed.

-• Travel: Love to travel: Visited Budapest in October 2015 and London at the end of March 2016.
+• Travel: Love to travel!
+In the past 10 years, I visited Budapest in October 2015 and London at the end of March 2016.
 Aruba in Feb 2017; Charleston and Savannah in April 2017; Poland in Oct 2017 and Mexico City to watch the Patriots play!
-Just returned from a memorable trip to Italy (Rome and the Amalfi coast) in early October and planning a trip to Australia (Sydney and Melbourne) in late March 2019.
+Had a memorable trip to Italy (Rome and the Amalfi coast) in early October 2018 and visited Australia (Sydney, Great Barrier Reef and Melbourne) in late March 2019.
+It was a great experience.
+I met up with guys that I was at school with >50 years ago!
+In February 2023, I visited Cape Town.
+In May 2024 I visited the lakes region (Como, Garda, Maggiore) in northern Italy.

 • Reading: Especially spy genre, but less fun since the end of the cold war!
 [Love John LeCarre]